Unique Bedroom Lamp: The LED Driver Schematic Circuit Diagram

 Arduino PWM — Another Primer!

-Fortunately, there’s an “Arduino way” to control the brightness of LEDs driven by the PT4115 chip through the pulse-width modulation (PWM) technique.
-Does it sound complicated?
-It isn’t.
-Here is a primer on PWM to help.
-Once you learn how to make one, you can easily try this not only on Arduino, but any other microcontroller that has PWM output as well.
+Fortunately, there’s an “Arduino approach” to regulating the brightness of LEDs powered by the PT4115 chip, and it involves utilizing the pulse-width modulation (PWM) technique.
+If this sounds complex, rest assured it’s quite straightforward.
+Here’s a brief introduction to PWM to get you started.
+Once you grasp the concept, you can apply it not only with Arduino but also with any other microcontroller that features PWM output capabilities.

-When I write analogWrite(3, 255/2); the result is a square wave on pin 3 whose width was divided by 2.
-The full width will produce 5 V, so this wave will produce 2.5 V (see the oscillogram).
+For instance, when I write analogWrite(3, 255/2);, the outcome is a square wave on pin 3, the width of which has been halved.
+The full width would produce 5 V, so this wave generates 2.5 V, as depicted in the oscillogram.

-Most microprocessors permit us to change the modulation frequency for PWM pins.
-The Arduino has its own set default values.
-For pins 3, 9, 10, and 11, it is approximately 488 Hz.
-For pins 5 and 6, it is about 977 Hz.
-These values are for an Arduino running at the default 16 MHz.
-We can change these frequencies easily by writing new values to the appropriate timer register.
-For more details on setting timer frequencies, refer to this guide: http://www.arduino.cc/playground/Main/TimerPWMCheatsheet
+The majority of microprocessors offer the flexibility to adjust the modulation frequency for PWM pins.
+Arduino, in particular, comes with predefined default values.
+Pins 3, 9, 10, and 11 typically have a default frequency of approximately 488 Hz, while pins 5 and 6 operate at around 977 Hz.
+These default values are applicable when using an Arduino running at the standard 16 MHz clock speed.
+If needed, these frequencies can be easily modified by writing new values to the corresponding timer register.
+For more comprehensive information on configuring timer frequencies, please consult this guide: http://www.arduino.cc/playground/Main/TimerPWMCheatsheet

-Now load this simple code, connect a 10K potentiometer to the Arduino with the middle (wiper) terminal to pin 9, the first terminal to 5 V, and the last terminal to GND.
-Next, connect an oscilloscope to pin 3 of the Arduino and observe the PWM signal change when turning the 10K pot in clockwise and counterclockwise directions.
+To demonstrate this concept, you can load a simple code onto your Arduino.
+Connect a 10K potentiometer to the Arduino with the middle (wiper) terminal linked to pin 9, the first terminal connected to 5 V, and the last terminal to GND.
+Subsequently, attach an oscilloscope to pin 3 of the Arduino, and you can observe how the PWM signal varies when rotating the 10K potentiometer in both clockwise and counterclockwise directions.

 //PWM Example Code